BitterZluka/Stage/docs/api-contract.md

 ## Frontend services and mocks

 `apps/web` depends on `CatalogService` for public discovery reads and on `AuthService`, `CreatorService`, `ChallengeService`, `SubmissionService`, `RewardService`, `WorldService`, `PerkService`, and `ClaimService` for domain workflows.
 The `Api*Service` implementation calls the API.
-The catalog temporarily merges backend demo fixtures with public PostgreSQL records; authenticated mutations never write to those fixtures.
+Public catalog and authenticated workflow data come from PostgreSQL; deterministic service mocks remain available for isolated tests and local component development.

 **Temporary MVP solution:** poll `/operations/:id` every 2 seconds with backoff and stop after 60 seconds; after polling stops, the UI displays “processing continues,” not a transaction error.